Welcome to my Review: What is Shopify Website Builder

-Shopify does represent one of the more cost effective ways to selling online, with its starter plan.
+Shopify does represent one of the more cost-effective ways of selling online, with its starter plan.
 With “Shopify Lite” costing only $9 per month and allowing you to sell an unlimited number of goods, you can get started.

 However, it is important to note that the ‘Lite’ plan, although cheaper, does not allow you to construct a fully-functional, standalone online store.
 Alternatively, it will let you sell via your Facebook page and also allows you to use Shopify in a physical location to sell goods or manage inventory.
 It will also give you access to Shopify’s Buy Button, which allows you to sell goods on an existing website or blog.
 All other plans allow you to host a fully functional online store.

-There is also the ‘Shopify Plus’ .
-It is an ‘enterprise grade’ solution which is designed more with the bigger businesses in mind.
-These offers advanced features regarding security, APIs and fulfillment.
+There is also ‘Shopify Plus’.
+It is an ‘enterprise-grade’ solution which is designed more with the bigger businesses in mind.
+These offers advanced features regarding security, APIs and fulfilment.

-Shopify offers a 10% discount on an annual and a 20% discount on a biennial plans, when they are paid upfront, so no more annoying monthly payments to overlook.
+Shopify offers a 10% discount on an annual and a 20% discount on biennial plans when they are paid upfront, so no more annoying monthly payments to overlook.